Joiry/HSL_Carp/deseq2.md

 > sampleInfo <- DataFrame(sampleInfo)
 ~~~

-Here, we're just converting `sampleInfo` into a data frame
+Here, we convert `sampleInfo` into a data frame from a simple matrix.

 ~~~
 > head(sampleInfo)
 ~~~

+Data frames are

 ### Step 4: Make DDS object
 ~~~